 - Rebellious Rebel: Joe becomes one of these when he realizes that their Rebel Leader is more than just a Well-Intentioned Extremist but Knight Templar bordering on Magnificent Bastard.

 - Shout-Out: Tons of them.
-Maximilian I resembles Mussolini, Thorne resembles Karl Marx, his writing on the prison walls with feces resembles the IRA "dirty protest", "Baby Max" is a probable reference to Jean-Claude "Baby Doc" Duvalier, son/successor of Haitian dictator Francois "Papa Doc" Duvalier, the reeducation camps are much like those various communist regimes used, the clothing women are made to wear is similar to that of Islamist Iran, Thorne is killed in the same way as French Revolutionary Jean-Paul Marat, and Joe's situation at the end explicitly echoes that of Rudolf Hess.
+Maximilian I resembles Mussolini, Thorne resembles Karl Marx, his writing on the prison walls with feces resembles the IRA "dirty protest", "Baby Max" is a probable reference to Jean-Claude "Baby Doc" Duvalier, son/successor of Haitian dictator Francois "Papa Doc" Duvalier, his obsession with movies (and use of national resources to make really bad ones) appears to reference Kim Jong Il's history, and his overy long and ridiculous array of titles directly reference those of Idi Amin.
+The reeducation camps are much like those various communist regimes used, the reference to separating children from their parents and imprisoning intellectuals may refer to the practices of the Khmer Rouge and the clothing women are made to wear is very similar to that of Islamist Iran.
+Thorne's death scene is a visual reference to "The Death of Marat", and Joe's situation at the end explicitly echoes that of Rudolf Hess.

 - Tall Poppy Syndrome: Referenced in the reeducation camp slogan of "The nail that sticks up gets hammered down" and explicit with the revolution's (claimed) egalitarian goals (though as with most such regimes they end up very unequal).

 - The Revolution Will Not Be Civilized: Like many Real Life examples, they are no heroes themselves upon taking power.
-Even before taking power it is specifically mentioned that they bomb soft targets, impose "order" by force in lawless areas, collect "taxes" by kneecapping people who refuse it, possibly referencing tactics of the IRA in Northern Ireland.
+Even before taking power it is specifically mentioned that they bomb soft targets and impose "order" by force in lawless areas, collecting "taxes" by kneecapping people who refuse it, possibly referencing tactics of the IRA in Northern Ireland.
 After they're in power, of course, things go even more wrong.